vinovator/shopsmart-retail-agent/README.md

 │                             # - Used only during setup/dev
 │
 ├── scripts/
-│   └── manual_chat.py        # THE PLAYGROUND.
+│   ├── manual_chat.py        # THE PLAYGROUND.
-│                             # - A safe place to test the Brain without the Web │
+│   │                         # - A safe place to test the Brain without the Web │   └── embed_products.py     # DOMAIN KNOWLEDGE.
+│                             # - Embeds products into the Vector DB
+│
 ├── .env                      # THE SECRETS (API Keys) └── database.db               # THE STORAGE (SQLite File)